NEW: A search team finds wreckage of Air Algerie in northern Mali desert

-Air Algerie said all six crew members were Spanish.
-The plane belongs to a private Spanish company, Swiftair, but was operated by Air Algerie.
+The plane’s six crew members were Spanish, Houaoui said.
+The plane belongs to a private Spanish company, Swiftair, but it appears to have been operated by Air Algerie.

 A U.S. State Department official said the department was not aware of any Americans on the flight.

 Ouagadougou Airport said in a statement that Mariela Castro, daughter of Cuban President Raul Castro, was among those on board.
 However, the National Center for Sexual Education in Havana, Cuba, which Mariela Castro runs, denied the reports and told CNN she was at an event in Havana.